IRooc/miniweb-coreclr/README.md

 	var host = new WebHostBuilder()
 				.UseKestrel()
 				//if Directory.GetCurrentDirectory() is used the application should be run from the base path
-				// and cannot be started from a different folder..
+				// and cannot be started from a different folder, ie dotnet run -p samples/SampleWeb .UseContentRoot(PlatformServices.Default.Application.ApplicationBasePath)
-				.UseContentRoot(PlatformServices.Default.Application.ApplicationBasePath)
 				.UseDefaultHostingConfiguration(args)
 				.UseUrls("http://localhost:5001")